data2code/afpdb/README.md

 # Afpdb - An Efficient Protein Structure Manipulation Tool

 The emergence of AlphaFold and subsequent protein AI models has revolutionized protein design.
 To maximize the probability of success, the AI-driven protein design process involves analyzing thousands of protein structures.
 This includes handling structure file read/write operations, aligning structures and measuring structural deviations, standardizing chain/residue labels, extracting residues, identifying mutations, and creating visualizations.
 However, existing programming packages do not fully address these challenges.
-To bridge this gap, we introduce the afpdb module.
+To bridge this gap, we introduce the Afpdb module.
 Built upon AlphaFold’s numpy architecture and leveraging the intuitive contig syntax proposed by RFDiffusion, afpdb streamlines structure analyses.
-While supplementing BioPython with dozens of methods commonly used in protein AI design but not readily available elsewhere; it also offers a user-friendly interface that seamlessly integrates with PyMOL’s visualization capabilities.
+While supplementing Biopython with dozens of methods commonly used in protein AI design but not readily available elsewhere; it also offers a user-friendly interface that seamlessly integrates with PyMOL’s visualization capabilities.

 ## Tutorial

+The tutorial book is availabe in <a href="tutorial/afpdb.pdf">PDF</a>.

-To learn and practice afpdb, open [Tutorial Notebook](https://colab.research.google.com/github/data2code/afpdb/blob/main/tutorial/afpdb.ipynb) in Google Colab. (<a href="tutorial/afpdb.pdf">PDF</a> version).
+The best way to learn and practice Afpdb, open [Tutorial Notebook](https://colab.research.google.com/github/data2code/afpdb/blob/main/tutorial/afpdb.ipynb) in Google Colab.

 Table of Content

 1. Demo
-2. Fundermental Concepts
+2. Fundamental Concepts
    - Internal Data Structure
    - Contig
 3. Selection